 Whilst ovulation itself only lasts for 12-24 hours, sperm can live inside the body for up to five days.
 This means that even if you have unprotected sex before you ovulate, there is a chance that the sperm will still be around when your egg is released.

-ellaOne® can help prevent pregnancy by delaying the release of the egg, so that the sperm has nothing to fertilise. ellaOne®* is the most effective morning after pill and is 2.5x more effective* than hormonal emergency contraceptives containing levonorgestrel when taken within 24 hours of unprotected sex.
+ellaOne® can help prevent pregnancy by delaying the release of the egg, so that the sperm has nothing to fertilise. ellaOne® is the UK’s no. 1 emergency contraceptive pill brand* and is 2.5x more effective* than hormonal emergency contraceptives containing levonorgestrel when taken within 24 hours of unprotected sex.

 There is no known interaction between ellaOne® and alcohol, and there is no evidence that drinking will make ellaOne® less effective.